mstksg/inCode/copy/entries/machines-3.md

 [part2]: http://blog.jle.im/entry/auto-as-category-applicative-arrow-intro-to-machines

-Here we are going to push the abstraction further to see where it will go by introducing mechanisms for adding effects, making the plain ol' Auto type into something rich and featureful.
-And finally, at the very end, we'll do a short case study on one motivating example: arrowized FRP libraries!
+At this point I consider most of the important concepts about working with `Auto` covered, but now, we are going to push this abstraction further, to the limits of real-world industrial usage.
+We're going to be exploring mechanisms for adding effects and, making the plain ol' `Auto` into something more rich and featureful.
+We'll see how to express denotative and declarative compositions using recursively binded `Auto`s, and what that even means.
+Overall, it'll be a trip down several avenues to motivate and see practical Auto usage.[^nofrp]

+[^nofrp]: Some of you might recall an earlier plan for this post that would include FRP.
+Unfortunately, I've refactored FRP into a completely new topic, because I've realized that the two aren't exactly as related as I had led you all to believe.
+Still, most if not all of these techniques here are used in actual arrowized FRP libraries today.
+So, look out for that one soon!

+A fair bit of warning --- if the last post is not fresh in your mind, or you still have some holes, I recommend going back and reading through them again.
+This one is going to hit hard and fast :)

 As always, feel free to leave a comment if you have any questions, drop by freenode's *#haskell*, or find me on [twitter][] :)